transloadit/uppy/website/src/docs/uppy.md

 ### `uppy.setMeta(data)`

 Alters global `meta` object in state, the one that can be set in Uppy options and gets merged with all newly added files.
-Calling `setMeta` will also merge newly added meta data with previously selected files.
+Calling `setMeta` will also merge newly added meta data with files that had been selected before.

 ```js
 uppy.setMeta({ resize: 1500, token: 'ab5kjfg' })